aflemm/curlbook-website/content/_index.md

 ![](/images/key-stats-breakdown.png)
 CurlBook introduces brand new stats to help you track performance.
 - Make-rate is the percentage of shots scored as 3 or 4, and represents the ratio of impactful shots.
-- Miss-rate is opposite, the percentage of shots scored as 0 or 1, and represents the ratio of damaging shots.
+- Miss-rate is opposite, the percentage of shots scored as 0 or 1, and represents the ratio of damaging shots
 - TV stat is the traditional television-broadcast style scoring percentage
 - Weighted performance is similar to TV stat but with negative weighting to misses, and it does a better job at highlighting changes in performance